 Where can I learn general information about applying to doctoral programs in clinical psychology?

 Applying to doctoral programs in clinical psychology is an intimidating process!
 You can find a list of resources to help guide your preparation here.
-Resources specific to applicants from diverse and underrepresented backgrounds are included.
+Resources specific to applicants from underrepresented backgrounds are included.